Moment Estimation for Nonparametric Mixture Models Through Implicit Tensor Decomposition: Numerical Experiments

 The gamma mixture model, including mixture of exponentials, is a popular choice for modeling positive continuous signals \cite{wiper2001mixtures}.
 A gamma-distributed random variable in $\mathbb{R}^n$ with independent entries has density:

 where $\v k \in (\mathbb{R}_{>0})^n$ and $\v \theta \in (\mathbb{R}_{>0})^n$ (using the shape-scale parametrization convention).
-We take a mixture of $r$ different gammas.
-Computation-wise, we use this test to demonstrate the performance of the \ALS algorithm on heavy-tailed distributions.

 The scale parameters $\v \theta$ are sampled uniformly from $[0.1, 5]^n$, and the shape parameters $\v k$ are sampled uniformly from $[1, 5]^n$.
 As opposed to the previous tests, the EM algorithm takes a longer time to run compared to the \ALS algorithm for larger problems.
 In light of this, we only compare to EM1.

 The results are listed in \cref{tab:gamma}.
-We see that the EM algorithm is struggling in this case even in low-dimensional problems.
+The EM algorithm is struggling in this case even in low-dimensional problems.
 In higher dimensions, the \ALS algorithm offers consistently good accuracy as well as better running times.